Skip to content

 Dear readers — eight wards in Wigan, right at the far western edge of Greater Manchester, suddenly hold the keys to the country's future.
 At first glance this seat's demographics feel relatively uniform, and it's hard to make out divides at the ward level.
 To try and get to the bottom of a constituency at the centre of a political firestorm, our cartographer Josh Housden spent days combining census data, local election results and current polling estimates.
 The result is a map of Makerfield's estimated voting intentions, one that splits the seat into a bitty jigsaw of red and blue.
 But are Josh's estimates correct?
 We went door knocking across the constituency to find out.

-At The Mill, we believe Manchester deserves high-quality journalism.
-By signing up as a member, you don’t just get the rest of this story — you get four great features delivered to your inbox every week, and the knowledge that you’re supporting a new model of local news, that puts quality and honesty first.
+Join The Mill for full access to this story, plus four great features delivered to your inbox every week — and the knowledge that you're supporting a new model of local news that puts quality and honesty first.

 Already have an account?
 Sign In